PyQwt/PyQwt5/sphinx/introduction.rst

 `mailing list <mailto:pyqwt-users@lists.sourceforge.net>`_.

-The mailing list is a subscribers only list and mail from non-subscribers is deferred to filter spam.
+The mailing list is a subscribers only list and mail from non-subscribers is deferred to filter spam (more than 95 % of the mail by non-subscribers is spam and mail by non-subscribers is rejected).
-I check practically every day whether some messages are from unsubscribed users (more than 95 % is spam).
-Keep in mind, in case you post before subscribing:

-  - you are very lucky when your mail gets accepted.
-  - you will be subscribed to minimize accepting posts manually.
+The mailing list is configured to garantee anonimity as much as possible.

 .. [#] The older numerical Python extension packages,